tknerr/jenkins-pipes-helloworld/README.md

-# Jenkins Pipes HelloWord
+# Jenkins Pipes HelloWorld

-A minimal and stupid "helloword" example project for the Jenkins Pipes demo:
+A minimal and stupid "helloworld" example project for the [Jenkins Pipes](https://github.com/tknerr/jenkins-pipes-infra) demo:

  * the `Jenkinsfile` describes **HOW** to build this project in [Pipeline-DSL](https://jenkins.io/doc/book/pipeline/syntax/)